-Shared Value Solutions came into existence back in 2012 with a very clear mission to create a positive change in the world through our work to support Indigenous self-determination.
+Shared Value Solutions came into existence back in 2012 with a very clear mission- to create a positive change in the world through our work to support Indigenous self-determination.

 Every project we do must support our client’s goals – as they define them.
 We begin each project with those goals in mind and evaluate its success through that same lens.
 Below are a few examples of our work.

-CONTRIBUTIONS OF TIME, SKILLS, AND KNOWLEDGE
+CONTRIBUTIONS OF TIME AND SKILLS

 SVSers are always ready and willing to lend a hand!
 We have a long track record of volunteering for initiatives both close to home and in our partner communities.